 Researchers develop new way for AI models to work together

-Jerusalem, July 17 (IANS) Researchers from Israel's Weizmann Institute of Science (WIS) and Intel Labs have developed a set of algorithms that allow different artificial intelligence (AI) models to "think" and work together as one, WIS said in a statement.
+New Delhi, July 17 (IANS) Israeli researchers have developed a set of algorithms that allow different artificial intelligence (AI) models to "think" and work together as one.

-The new method significantly improves the speed of large language models, or LLMs, which power tools like ChatGPT and Gemini, reports Xinhua news agency.
+The new method significantly improves the speed of large language models, or LLMs, which power tools like ChatGPT and Gemini.

 In those settings, faster response times can be critical to safety and accuracy.
 For example, in a self-driving car, a faster AI model can mean the difference between a safe decision and a dangerous error.